vmunier/sbt-web-scalajs/README.md

 lazy val js = project.enablePlugins(ScalaJSPlugin, ScalaJSPlay)
 ```

+There are two auto-plugins: `ScalaJSPlay` and `PlayScalaJS`.
+The workflow is the following:
+* `ScalaJSPlay` plugin is enabled in Scala.js projects.
+* `PlayScalaJS` is added to Play project.
+It is build on top of SbtWeb plugin and can also add itself automaticly to all projects that have SbtWeb enabled.
+* Scala.js projects are collected in the `scalaJSProjects` setting key of the Play project.
+* When compilation or testing takes place, then the `PlayScalaJS` plugin runs all required tasks on `scalaJSProjects` projects, copies the output to Play assets and takes care about source maps.

 To see the plugin in action, you can clone and run this [simple example application](https://github.com/vmunier/play-with-scalajs-example).

 ## Features